Lessons

 wedgie logo text vert min

-Students will use real data to monitor shearwater population trends and survivorship.
+Use real data to monitor shearwater population trends and survivorship.

-Students will experience the challenges shearwaters face to reach adulthood.
+Experience the challenges shearwaters face to reach adulthood.

-Students will design and test different shearwater nesting shelters (new 2020).
+Design and test different shearwater nesting shelters (new 2020).

 Meet a Seabird